pingcap/docs-cn/system-variables.md

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes
 - Type: Boolean
-- Default value: In v6.1.0, the default value is `ON`.
-After v6.1.0, the default value is `OFF`.
+- Default value: `ON`
 - Since v6.1.0, the [Join Reorder](/join-reorder.md) algorithm of TiDB supports Outer Join.
-This variable controls the support behavior.
-The default value is `OFF`, which means the Join Reorder's support for Outer Join is disabled by default.
+This variable controls whether TiDB enables the Join Reorder's support for Outer Join.
+- If your cluster is upgraded from an earlier version of TiDB, note the following:

-- For a cluster upgraded from a version earlier than v6.1.0, the default value is `OFF`.
-For a cluster upgraded from v6.1.0, the default value is `ON`.
+    - If the TiDB version before the upgrade is earlier than v6.1.0, the default value of this variable after the upgrade is `ON`.
+    - If the TiDB version before the upgrade is v6.1.0 or later, the default value of the variable after the upgrade follows the value before the upgrade.

 ### tidb_enable_ordered_result_mode